Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_sobeys_sales.md

-# Staging Model: staging_sobeys_sales
+# Staging Model: stg_sobeys_sales

 ## Overview
-The `staging_sobeys_sales` model is responsible for extracting and transforming raw POS data for Sobeys.
+The `stg_sobeys_sales` model is responsible for extracting and transforming raw POS data for Sobeys.
 This data originates from CSV files obtained from major Canadian retailer portals.
 The model cleans and standardizes the data, ensuring that it is correctly formatted for further transformation using dbt core and analysis in Google BigQuery.

 ## Source Data
 - **Source Table:** `source`